DylanLawless/switzerlandomics.github.io/_services/quant.md

 weight: 1
 ---

+Our flagship tech:
-Bring statistical confidence to decision making in genetic diagnosis.
+bring statistical confidence to decision making in genetic diagnosis.

 <!-- Quant delivers evidence-based probabilities for clear and confident genetic diagnoses -->